-Interaction design—an exploration of human-to-object relationship through form and proximity.
+Instrument design—an exploration of human-to-object relationship through form, proximity, and sound.

 Work — Branchstrument

 This project began to take form through found materials.
-In an effort to forward the connection between nature and technology a decision to push the juxtaposition of something naturally literal was made.
+In an effort to forward the connection between nature and technology, a decision to push the juxtaposition of something literally natural was made.

 Share this to Facebook